More missiles, drones strike Ukraine, alarms keep up fear - KESQ

 One use for the joint force could be to keep some Ukrainian troops bogged down around Kyiv to defend the capital, preventing them from being deployed to more active fronts where they can press their counteroffensive, the Washington-based Institute for the Study of War said.

-Although Ukrainian officials said Russia’s missile strikes on Monday made no “practical military sense,” Putin said the simultaneous attacks with “precision weapons” attack came was in retaliation for what he claimed were Kyiv’s “terrorist” actions while attempting to repel Moscow’s invading forces.
+Although Ukrainian officials said Russia’s missile strikes on Monday made no “practical military sense,” Putin said the attacks were payback for what he claimed were Kyiv’s “terrorist” actions while defending against Moscow’s invasion.

 Putin’s increasingly frequent descriptions of Ukraine’s actions as terrorism could portend more bold and draconian actions.
 The speaker of the lower house of the Russian parliament on Tuesday likened Zelenskyy to deceased al-Qaida leader Osama bin Laden.
 He also said Western politicians supporting Ukraine “are effectively sponsoring terrorism” and “there can be no talks with terrorists.”